-Port Link/Act/Speed LED (1-8): A flashing light indicates a network link through the corresponding port.
+Port Link/Act/Speed LED (1-5): The Link/Act/Speed LED flashes, which indicates a network link through the corresponding port.
 Blinking indicates that the Switch is either sending or receiving data to the port.
 When a port has an amber light, this indicates that the port is running on 10M or 100M.
 When it has a green light it is running on 1000M.

-Port Link/Act/Speed LED (9T, 10T, 9F, 10F): A flashing light indicates a network link through the corresponding port.
+Port Link/Ace/Speed LED (6): The Link/Act/Speed LED flashes which indicates a network link through the corresponding port.
 Blinking indicates that the Switch is either sending or receiving data to the port.
-When a port has amber light indicates that port is running on 100M and green light indicates that port is running on 1000M.
+When a port has amber light indicates that port is running on 10M or 100M.

-NOTE: The MiniGBIC ports are shared with normal RJ-45 ports 9 and 10.
-When the MiniGBIC port is used, the RJ-45 port cannot be used.
+NOTE: The MiniGBIC ports are shared with normal RJ-45 ports 5.
+When MiniGBIC port is used, the RJ-45 port cannot be used.

-CAUTION: The MiniGBIC ports should use a UL listed Optical Transceiver product, Rated Laser Class I. 3.3Vdc.
+CAUTION: The MiniGBIC ports should use UL listed Optical Transceiver product, Rated Laser Class I. 3.3Vdc.